-A natural ecosystem is self-sustaining and self-perpetuating.
-This means that it does not need any outside help to sustain itself.
-On the other hand, an artificial ecosystem cannot sustain itself without the help of humans.
+An artificial ecosystem, on the other hand, cannot sustain itself without the help of humans.
 For example, a farm is an artificial ecosystem that cannot sustain itself.
 If a farm is neglected for a period of time, it will revert back to nature and its ecosystem will be destroyed.
-The same thing goes for a zoo; if the zookeepers do not care for the animals and plants, all of them will die and its artificial ecosystem will be destroyed.
+The same thing goes for a zoo; if the zookeepers do not care for the animals and plants, all of them will die and the artificial ecosystem will be destroyed.

 Lack of Diversity

 Natural ecosystems are more diverse than artificial ecosystems.
 This is because natural ecosystems generally contain more biotic and abiotic factors than artificial ecosystems.
 Biotic and abiotic refers to living and non-living matter within the ecosystem, respectively.
 For instance, fish, bacteria and kelp are biotic factors, while water, trash and sand are not.
 These factors and their relationships to one another are far more complex than in artificial ecosystems, which tend to lack natural diversity.